DCM-UPB/SFG-spectra-tool/SFG-pore-confined-interface/Readme.md

 ```
 ./simulate-SFG.sh
 ```
 Plot the SFG spectrum (.SFG), density profile (.DP) simulated in the Trajectory folder.
-This program also allows one to compute the SFG spectrum for the given region in a confined interface system.
+This program also allows one to compute the SFG spectrum for the given layers in a confined interface system, as shown in the below figure:

 ![alt tag](https://github.com/DCM-UPB/SFG-spectra-tool/blob/master/SFG-pore-confined-interface/SRC/confined.jpg)